Grant Applications

 Eligibility

-• Annual or capital fund-raising campaigns (not to be confused with capital building projects, which are accepted).
-A capital fundraising campaign is a time-limited effort by a nonprofit organization to raise significant dollars for a specific project.
-This includes funds for telephone solicitation, fundraising events, or professional fundraiser fees.
+• A capital fundraising campaign, which is a time-limited effort to raise significant funds for a specific project, including solicitation, events, or fundraiser fees.

-• Endowments – a fund made up of gifts and bequests that are subject to a requirement that the principal be maintained intact and invested to create a source of income for an organization.
+• Establish endowments – a fund made up of gifts and bequests that are subject to a requirement that the principal be maintained intact and invested to create a source of income for an organization.

-• Operations such as staff salaries, office rental, utilities, and office supplies.
+• Operational expenses such as staff salaries, office rental, utilities, and office supplies.

 • Grants or scholarships to individuals, including subsidies to agencies to cover individual activities or participation fees, scholarships or travel expenses.